Meet our international team of data-geeks and city-lovers who want to make places better and improve quality of life!

 Anna has developed marketing strategies for companies in the U.S., South Korea, and Russia.
 She completed an urban research program at Strelka Institute and earned a Master's degree at the University of Missouri School of Journalism.
 Anna heads inbound, outbound, content marketing, and design strategy.

-Marketing Marketing Associate
+Outbound Marketing Associate

 While studying at Barnard College at Columbia University, Taylor volunteered for AIA's fundraising department and its kids architecture camp.
 She has three years of experience in sales and event marketing at startups across NYC.